yaenchen/NeanderthalIntrogressionMaps/README.md

 This repository contains data and scripts used in the Neanderthal introgression maps project.
 Please see the associated manuscript: "Comparing genomic Neanderthal introgression maps reveals core agreement but substantial heterogeneity"

-The data directory contains many of the data generated in the analysis, including introgression maps and deserts.
+The data directory contains data generated in the analysis, including introgression maps and deserts.

-The bin directory contains scripts and Jupyter Notebooks used in the analysis for data generation, data analysis, and data visualization.
+The bin directory contains scripts and Jupyter Notebooks used in the analysis for data generation (data_preparation.ipynb), data analysis, and data visualization (figures_and_analysis.ipynb, phenotypes_analysis.Rmd).

 The introgression_tools directory contains a custom tools.py containing functions used throughout the analysis.